Living Benefit Riders

 What Is a Living Benefit Rider?

-Living benefit riders guarantee some sort of defined payout while the annuitant is alive.
+Living benefit riders are contract provisions added to a variable annuity to guarantee some sort of defined payout while the annuitant is alive.
 Generally, they offer upside exposure and/or downside protection to market forces — in turn, boosting the value and longevity of your annuity.

-Death benefit riders, on the other hand, protect an annuitant’s beneficiaries against a drop in account value due to market conditions.
+Living benefits are one type of rider that can be added to an annuity contract to customize it for different outcomes.
+The other common category of annuity riders is death benefit riders.
+These riders protect an annuitant’s beneficiaries against a drop in account value due to market conditions.
 In the event of the annuitant’s death, they guarantee a specified payout to the beneficiaries.
 The payout can vary, with more generous payouts coming at a higher cost.

 Living benefit riders offer increased flexibility to an annuity.
 Contact your financial professional to see if the cost of adding a living benefit rider will be worthwhile for your situation.